User:Eighty5cacao/misc/WMG dump/headscratcher hooks

 - If one of the air-conditioning units in Madotsuki's apartment needed repair or replacement, what would happen?
 Do such maintenance people even exist in this universe?
 (The building has no other visible occupants even though it has multiple AC units, and no other buildings are visible from it.)
 Are the AC units hiding something sinister?

-- For that matter, what are the books on her bookshelf?
+- What are the books on the bookshelf in Madotsuki's room?
 Some can be assumed to be blank or used dream diaries, but what else is there?

 - Graphical proportions: